uchicago-2023-capp30122/30122-project-climate_change_is_not_a_joke/README.md

 The dashboad has six parts:
 </p>

 <p><b>1.
 Interactive Map</b> -shows the summarized information per country.
 Details will be shown when user hovers through the map on the right.
-Filters on the left side allow user to view different cuts metrics based on data source and the time interval (pre/post Paris Agreement) </p>
+Filters on the left side allow user to view different metrics based on data source and the time interval (pre/post Paris Agreement) </p>

 ![Alt Text](https://github.com/uchicago-capp122-spring23/30122-project-climate_change_is_not_a_joke/blob/main/project_tracker/dashboard_screenshots/1.Map.png)